Donkey Kong Country 3: Contemporary

-Critics commended the retention of the series' hallmark tight, responsive platforming gameplay with added depth from new features, but noted the lack of significant innovation.
+Critics commended the retention of the tight and responsive platforming gameplay of previous entries, with the new features adding depth, but noted the lack of significant innovation.
 NMS highlighted the "slick, finely-tuned action" and "massive gameplay variety".
 Doctor Devon praised the "effortless" controls, with new mechanics like Kiddy Kong's floor-bashing and Ellie's barrel-throwing adding variety.
 Next Generation noted the elimination of control "slop" from earlier titles, making movement precise and intuitive.
 However, Weiss and Game Informer pointed out that the gameplay stuck closely to the Donkey Kong Country formula, with EGMs Dan Hsu noting some levels were too linear, lacking openness.
 Polak acknowledged it as "same shit, different wrapper", but argued this was not detrimental given the series' quality.

 The introduction of RPG-style elements, particularly through the Brothers Bear, was appreciated for adding depth and variety.
-Davies and NMSs Dave Upchurch praised the "RPG-ish" elements, such as interactions with the Brothers Bear, which added a pleasing depth without alienating platforming fans.
-Polak highlighted the need to collect special objects, such as the different coins, to access hidden areas, enhancing exploration.
-The addition of new characters like Kiddy Kong and Ellie, along with vehicles like hovercraft, was noted by Doctor Devon and Polak as a fresh twist, though Weiss suggested these additions did not feel "startlingly unique".
+Davies and NMSs Dave Upchurch praised the "RPG-ish" elements, such as the interactions with the Brothers Bear, for adding a pleasing depth without alienating platforming fans.
+Polak highlighted the need to collect special objects, such as the different coins, to access hidden areas.
+The addition of new characters like Kiddy Kong and Ellie, along with vehicles like the hovercraft, was noted by Doctor Devon and Polak as a fresh twist, though Weiss suggested these additions did not feel "startlingly unique".
 Doctor Devon warned that the new characters' contribution to the game's tone of "extreme youthfulness" may not appeal to some, and Polak also described Ellie as "sickeningly cute", but said her fear of mice added challenge.

 The game was said to offer a substantial challenge with its large levels, numerous secrets, and high replay value.
 NMS emphasized the game's "huge levels" and "stiff challenge", with secret bonuses and hidden banana birds ensuring long-term engagement.
-NMSs David McComb noted a gradual difficulty increase, becoming frustrating by later encounters.
-Polak suggested it was easier than Donkey Kong Country 2, possibly targeting a younger audience, but still engaging.
-Sushi-X and Game Informer highlighted the high replay value due to secret areas and bonus rounds, appealing to completionists.
+NMSs David McComb noted a gradual difficulty increase, becoming frustrating by later encounters, whereas Polak suggested it was easier than Donkey Kong Country 2, speculating the developers were targeting a younger audience.
+Sushi-X and Game Informer highlighted the high replay value due to the secret areas and bonus rounds, which would be appealing to completionists.

-Criticism was focused on the game being too similar to its predecessors, lacking the groundbreaking innovation of the original Donkey Kong Country, but it was regarded as a high-quality extension of the series for its refinements.
+Criticism was focused on the game being too similar to its predecessors, though it was regarded as a high-quality entry in the series for its refinements despite the lack of innovation.
 Weiss and Next Generation noted that the game "leaves well enough alone", sticking closely to the established formula, which they saw as a strength for fans but a limitation for those seeking novelty.
 EGMs Hsu and Crispin Boyer described it as "more of the same", with Boyer calling it an extension rather than a true sequel.
 Doctor Devon acknowledged a "been there, beat that" attitude would be invoked in some, while Polak admitted it was not a massive leap forward but defended its quality as a polished platformer.